akeneo/pim-docs/onboarder/uninstall/index.rst

 .. warning::

     Onboarder ACL is stored in a yml file and not in the database.
-So the Akeneo Onboarder permission will still be displayed after running the command.
+So the `Akeneo Onboarder` permission will still be displayed after running this command.